kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/09-cks-challenges/02-challenge-2.md

     * Run as non root(instead, use correct application user)
     * Avoid exposing unnecessary ports
     * Avoid copying the `Dockerfile` and other unnecessary files and directories in to the image.
 Move the required files and directories (app.py, requirements.txt and the templates directory) to a subdirectory called `app` under `webapp` and update the COPY instruction in the `Dockerfile` accordingly.
-    * Once the security issues are fixed, rebuild this image locally with the tag `kodekloud/webapp-color:stable`
+    *Once the security issues are fixed, rebuild this image locally with the tag `controlplane:32766/kodekloud/webapp-color:stable` and push it to the private registry using the `/root/push-to-registry.sh` script.

     The first two subtasks involve cleaning the Dockerfile...